UCL-ARC/doc-chat/README.md

 ## Development

 - The `uploads` directory is mounted as a volume, so uploaded files persist between container restarts
+- The `ollama_data` volume stores downloaded LLMs so they are not re-downloaded on every start.
 - Database data is persisted in a Docker volume named `postgres_data`
 - Environment variables can be configured in the `.env` file